-Despite all the anti-smoking efforts, 25 percent of U.S. adults continue to smoke.
+Despite all the anti-smoking efforts, 25 percent of US adults continue to smoke.
 The largest growing population of smokers is in individuals age 18 and younger.
-If you are actively smoking, QUIT NOW.
+If you are actively smoking, quit now.
 This is the single most important thing you can do to reduce your risk of heart disease.

 Ideally, you should be exercising regularly most days of the week.
 In addition to regular cardiovascular exercise, include strength training workouts to build muscle.
 More muscle mass burns more calories and, importantly, keeps the body agile and functional, increases bone density and helps prevent injury in later years.
 It is much more difficult to build muscle later in life.
 If you develop these good habits now, your body will thank you later.

 As you take on responsibilities such as a career and family, you may find your stress levels increase, which also increase your heart disease risk.
 Now is a good time to explore stress management techniques that work for you, such as meditation, journaling, deep breathing or spending time in nature.

 Maintain your cardiovascular and strength training workouts.
 It can be challenging to find time to exercise when you are working and raising a family, so make it a natural part of your daily routine, just like brushing your teeth or taking a shower.
 It is not a luxury, but a necessity.
 If you can’t take care of yourself and maintain your heath, you will not be able to take care of your family, career, etc. Regular exercise also will reduce your stress levels overall.

 A woman’s risk of heart disease increases with menopause, so women should talk with their physicians about hormonal changes and their effect on heart health.